darthlukan/gitops-workshop/WORKSHOP.md

     - `oc apply -f sample-app-deployment.yaml`
 4) OCP spun up a new pod containing the updated Application file, and spun down the outdated deployed pod

-You can see the updated deployment in your OCP console by navigating to Workloads -> Deployments for your "${YOUR_USERNAME}"-sample-app project:
+You can see the updated deployment in your OCP console by navigating to Workloads -> Deployments for your YOUR_USERNAME-sample-app project:

 ![Updated Deployment](/docs/images/06&#32;-&#32;Updated&#32;Deployment.png "Updated Deployment")